salman8328/automation-with-ansible/README.md

 4. type the following commands in ubuntu, replace "<path in your system .....>" with the path of your system.

 ###############################################################

+rsync <path in your system for private key>   bastionET2598: <path in where you need private key in server>
+Ex:
 rsync  home/.ssh/server_key  bastionET2598:home/.ssh/server_key

 #here home/.ssh/server_key is my private key path in my laptop, and i saved it in bastion server at path  ~/.ssh/server_key